Last updated on March 20th, 2019

 2. Filing for probate

 It is important to note that Virginia does not have probate courts.
-Virginia probate processes carry through a general circuit court.
+You will instead have to follow the probate process in your local Circuit Court.

-Once an executor or administrator has been appointed, their first order of business is to file for probate with the circuit court.
-To do this, the executor or administrator needs to provide an original copy of the will of the deceased, as well as the death certificate.
+Once an executor or administrator has been appointed, their first order of business is to file for probate with the Circuit C

 A “commissioner of accounts” is appointed to the probate case to ensure the executor’s position is accurately and efficiently following the Virginia probate process.
 Commissioner fees are established by the court at the time of appointment, and will vary from case to case.